imzbf/md-editor-v3/README.md

 ## 🪡 Shortcut Key

+_Pay attention: shortcut keys are only available when the textarea is focused!_

 | key | function | description |
 | --- | --- | --- |
 | TAB | insert space | Insert space, the length eq `tabWidth`, default: 2, support multiline |